NickKuhn/Kuhn_AAV-gRNA_CAF/README.md

 <img width="525" height="360" alt="AFB_Graphical_Abstract" src="https://github.com/user-attachments/assets/d7075179-e63a-4f59-9d3d-15a262d86330" />

-This respository contains .R files contain code to generate Figures 3-6 and Supplementary Figures 4 and 5.
+This respository contains .R files that contain code to generate Figures 3-6 and Supplementary Figures 4 and 5.
 Files to replicate main Figures 3-6 and Supplementary Figures 4 and 5 can be downloaded at Synapse (https://www.synapse.org/Synapse:syn71170339).
 Processing and merging of demultiplexed sample_raw_feature_bc_matrix.h5 files to generate global Seurat object is documented in 'Figure S4.R'